Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 Why Companies Fell In Love with Red Hat

-So why was Red Hat so popular back in the day?
+So why was Red Hat so popular back then?
 And why is it still popular today, even if not as popular as it once was?
 Four words: Certified, stable, support, and longevity.
 Let's look at each of them:

 Certified